Setting Up Authentication

 : Default doesn't allow non-logged-in users to submit new URLs

 [!NOTE] Open source ArchiveBox does not support setting up non-admin users & groups with custom permissions.
-We do offer this feature, audit logging, and more to paying clients.
+We do offer this feature, audit logging, and more to .

 You need a user account to access the Admin UI, you can run the commands below to create/edit a user from the CLI: